Stewori/JyNI/README.md

-As of JyNI-alpha.3 JyNI performs a method for garbage collection that bridges Java's and Jython's mark-and-sweep-based approach and CPython's reference-counting-based approach as used int the C extensions.
+As of JyNI-alpha.3 JyNI performs a method for garbage collection that bridges Java's and Jython's mark-and-sweep-based approach and CPython's reference-counting-based approach as used in C extensions.
 JyNI's approach is explained in detail in the publication
 [Garbage Collection in JyNI - How to bridge Mark/Sweep and Reference Counting GC., Proceedings of the 8th European Conference on Python in Science (EuroSciPy 2015),